conductor-sdk/conductor-go/README.md

 That simple line `taskRunner.StartWorker("greet", hello_world.Greet, 1, time.Millisecond*100)` is all that's needed to get our Greet worker up & running and processing tasks of type `"greet"`.

-The `workflowExecutor` gives us an abstraction on top of the APIClient to manage workflows.
-It is used under the hood by `ConductorWorkflow` to register the workflow and it's also used to monitor the execution.
+The `workflowExecutor` gives us an abstraction on top of the `apiClient` to manage workflows.
+It is used under the hood by `ConductorWorkflow` to register the workflow and it's also used to start and monitor the execution.

 #### Running the example with a local Conductor OSS server:
 ```shell